- House/Atlas, New Orleans

 Fels builds art out of research, developing what he learns by delving deeply into narratives that spread out and back into the network from which they have come.

-For four decades the work Fels has shown in galleries, museums and written about has focused on commodities: ubiquitous materials, like rubber, tin, fish, alum, wood, olives, pigments and steel – the stuff out of which everyday life is constructed, yet whose complex articulations over time and space are largely invisible.
+For five decades the work Fels has shown in galleries, museums and written about has focused on commodities: ubiquitous materials, like rubber, tin, fish, alum, wood, olives, pigments and steel – the stuff out of which everyday life is constructed, yet whose complex articulations over time and space are largely invisible.

 The identities of commodities are often difficult to see because they’re embodied in movement: in actions that are generated, things produced, people and places that are changed through large-scale, increasingly global, production.
 Their very utility makes one forget that they are sites of significant articulation.
 The rubber tree (the subject of years of research in South-east Asia and an exhibition at the Tacoma Art Museum), the research hospital (the place of a 2004 residency), a water-treatment plant (a 2010 collaboration resulting in a working sculpture) or a factory in Mumbai which manufacturers the major share of phthalo blue, the world’s most used color (Bombay installation in 2016).